JDI-company/Smart-Phone-for-Ninja-Forms/README.txt

 Tags: Smart Phone Addon, Ninja Forms, SPN, intlTelInput, International Telephone Input Requires at least: 6.0
 Tested up to: 6.4.3
-Stable tag: 1.3.0
+Stable tag: 1.3.1
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires PHP: 7.0

-This plugin is an addon to the Ninja Forms plugin.
-It adds a flag dropdown to any input, detects the user's country, displays a relevant placeholder and provides formatting/validation methods.
+This addon for the Ninja Forms plugin adds a flag dropdown to any input, displays a relevant placeholder and provides formatting/validation methods.

 == Description ==

-It adds a flag dropdown to any input, detects the user's country, displays a relevant placeholder and provides formatting/validation methods.
+Plugin for entering and validating international telephone numbers.
+It adds a (searchable) country dropdown to any input, detects the user's country, displays a relevant placeholder number, formats the number as you type, and provides comprehensive validation methods.

-The Smart Phone is an addon to the Ninja Forms plugin.
-We use third part integration called <a href="https://github.com/jackocnr/intl-tel-input">intlTelInput</a>.
+The Smart Phone Addon for Ninja Forms uses third part integration called <a href="https://github.com/jackocnr/intl-tel-input">intlTelInput</a>.

-It's free absolutely.

-== GitHub ==
-If you have any problems or you want to downgrade the version, we recommend use GitHub.
+For the best experience, including addressing any issues or finding previous versions, we highly recommend visiting our [GitHub Releases](https://github.com/JDI-company/Smart-Phone-for-Ninja-Forms/releases) page.
-Just change branch and download what you need.
+There, you can easily browse and download any version you require.

-<a href="https://github.com/JDI-company/Smart-Phone-for-Ninja-Forms" target="_blank">Smart Phone for Ninja Forms on GitHub</a>
+This plugin is completely free.

 == Installation ==

 This section describes how to install the plugin and get it working.

-1. Upload `nf-smart-phone-addon` to the `/wp-content/plugins/` directory
+1. Install using the WordPress built-in Plugin installer, or Extract the zip file and drop the contents in the wp-content/plugins/ directory of your WordPress installation.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate ‘Ninja Forms‘ plugin through the ‘Plugins’ menu in WordPress.
-3. Look for Smart Phone in the Ninja Forms Dashboard
+3. Activate ‘Smart Phone Addon for Ninja Forms‘ plugin through the ‘Plugins’ menu in WordPress.
+4. Go to Ninja Forms > Add New.
+5. Press the ‘Add new field‘ button.
+6. Select ‘Smart Phone‘ field.
+7. Change the settings in the Restrictions section to suit your needs (play with [Storybook](https://intl-tel-input.com/storybook/?path=/docs/intltelinput--vanilla)).

 == Frequently Asked Questions ==

-= Is it paid? =
+= Do I need to pay? =

-No, it's free absolutely.
-If you want to support us, see donate section.
+No. This plugin is completely free.

-= It doesn't work or my site was broken =
+= Having trouble or is your site not working correctly after activating our plugin? =

-If your site was broken after activation our plugin, please, create issue here: https://github.com/JDI-company/Smart-Phone-for-Ninja-Forms/issues or write to us <a href="mailto:yaroslav.borodii@jdi.company">yaroslav.borodii@jdi.company</a>
+Please report the issue on our [GitHub](https://github.com/JDI-company/Smart-Phone-for-Ninja-Forms/issues) or feel free to reach out directly via email at <a href="mailto:yaroslav.borodii@jdi.company">yaroslav.borodii@jdi.company</a>

 = Compatibility with Ninja Forms addons =
 - Ninja Forms:⠀⠀⠀⠀⠀⠀⠀OK | v3.8.0